-The Washington Department of Fish and Wildlife (WDFW) collects hunter-harvested forest grouse (spruce, ruffed, dusky and sooty species) wings and tails during the Sept.
-1 – Dec.
-31 hunting season in the Eastern (1), Northcentral (2), Southcentral (3), and Coastal (6) Regions.
+The Washington Department of Fish and Wildlife (WDFW) collects wings and tails of hunter-harvested forest grouse (spruce, ruffed, dusky and sooty species) during the Sept.
+1 - Dec.
+31 hunting season.
 The goal of this collection effort is to build estimated population trend datasets for each species to evaluate harvest changes.
 Other factors will also be evaluated, including wildfire and weather patterns that may contribute to changes in harvest and overall populations at the species level.

 Grouse hunters can help by depositing one wing and the tail of each grouse harvested into wing collection barrels placed around the state or by bringing them to the closest WDFW District or Regional office.
 Directions and diagrams are provided to help you retrieve the necessary samples.